 Today, we will talk about the Nankin chicken, a beauty that has been here since the olden times.

 If you’re a poultry enthusiast and you’re interested in chicken history, then the Nankin is most probably a bird that will tickle your fancy.
 They are one of the oldest breeds still in existence.
-They have been around for a long time, that their origin has been lost in all that history!
+They have been around for a long time.

 They may be one of the smallest birds you will ever see, but don’t count them out just yet!
 They’re wonderful birds you won’t want to miss.
 So, without further ado, let’s get to know these gems.